abogeorge/kiosk/README.md

 # kiosk
-A small windows application to allow users to run custom applications in kiosk mode.
+A small windows application to allow users to run in kiosk mode.